 When in Rome drop by Trattoria Monti for a spectacular ravioli in typical Italian home-style cooking.

 Would this be a complete Italian foods list without lasagna!?
 The answer is most definitely no. As a vegetarian I love trying veggie alternatives on the classic dish, though if you eat meat you really can’t go past the classic lasagna with that rich bolognese sauce (10 years ago before vegetarianism it was one of my favourite dishes my mother cooks!)

 To play it safe and follow the recommendation of a meat eater, check out these 15 Best Places for lasagna in Rome.

-Again, many regions lay claim to gnocchi; a potato dumplings that is thick, heavy & hearty.
+Again, many regions lay claim to gnocchi; potato dumplings that are thick, heavy & hearty.
 Usually served in a creamy sauce, gnocchi is incredibly indulgent but entirely delicious – you must try it at least once!

 You’ll find gnocchi on menus everywhere but for my preference, I order it only at those swanky restaurants where you pay way too much for way too little food, but when it comes to gnocchi a little goes a long way!